capacitor-community/electron/docs/docs/customsplash.md

+---
+sidebar_position: 2
+---

-# Using a Custom Splashscreen
+# Custom Splashscreen

 `@capacitor-community/electron` looks in the `YOUR_APP_ROOT/electron/assets` folder for a `splash.png` file by default, but you can use your own image by using one of the following methods: